ffund/tcp-ip-essentials/lab-multicast/simple.md

 and save the output.

-Then terminate all `iperf` servers with Ctrl+C, and on "romeo", run
+Then terminate all `iperf` servers with Ctrl+C, and on romeo, run

 ```
 ping -c 3 230.11.111.10 -t 2